LamiiumH/alx-system_engineering-devops/0x00-shell_basics/README.md

 The sixth script lists all of the above with user ID The seventh creates a new directory in tmp
 The eigth moves a file to another directory
+The ninth removes a file in a certain path